 If you love this vegan pasta bake, here are a few other vegan dinner recipes you might like:

 And for more delicious recipes, don’t forget to grab a free copy of my Top 15 Reader-Favorite Recipes before you go!

 - Preheat the oven to 350°F. Bring a large pot of water to a boil and prepare pasta according to package directions.
 Set aside.

 - Slice the stems off the tomatoes and place them in a food processor or blender and blend them until smooth.

 - In a small pot, melt the butter and add the onions.
 Cook for 2-3 minutes or until translucent.
 Add the garlic and cook for another 2 minutes.

-- Add the tomatoes and Italian seasoning and let simmer on medium for 5 minutes.
-Add in the rest of the ingredients, stir thoroughly, and let simmer for 5 minutes.
-Taste for seasonings and add more if need be.
+- Add the blended tomatoes and Italian seasoning and let simmer on medium for 5 minutes.
+Add in the coconut cream, tomato paste, salt, and pepper.
+Stir thoroughly.
+Let simmer for 5 minutes.
+Add additional salt and pepper, to taste.

 - In a large bowl, combine the pasta and tomato sauce.
 Stir gently to coat the pasta thoroughly with the sauce.